jaredly/geometricart/Roadmap.md

 let's go back to brute forcing everything and see how it goes

+- [x] yayyy we can do coloring

+# Deduping

+for patterns that can be flipped so top-right is bottom-left, and still be width >= height, I need to test out the flippage. and choose ... the one that sorts first maybe?
+(low priority)

 # ALSO, let's do coloring!
 because colors are cool